 Servers designed for more than one CPU may require up to eight or more, depending on the type of application being run.
-While having additional CPUs increases the processing power of the server, it comes at a cost in terms of the power consumption, cooling capacity, and cost of the motherboard.
+While having additional CPUs increases the processing power of the server, it comes at a cost in terms of power consumption, cooling capacity, and the cost of the motherboard.

 Ethernet, Infiniband, and Fibre Channel networking interfaces are available on many server motherboards, although most manufacturers focus only on Ethernet.
 Most server motherboards can handle Ethernet as well as other types of networking.

 Check Out Our Research For Best Server Motherboards:

 What is a server motherboard?